vcjod00/HaskellTutorial/functional.md

 First class are similar to higher order functions, but first class is a computer science term for programming language entities that do not have restrictions on their use.

 # Pure Functions
 Pure functions are functions that have no memory or input/output.
-They have several useful properties which optimize the code.
+They have several useful properties which optimize the code:

+1. If the result of a pure function isn't used, then it can be removed without affecting other expressions.
+2. Referential Trasparency: The idea that if a pure function is called with arguments that have no memory or I/O, the result is constant with respect to that argument list.
+3. If there is no data dependency between two pure expressions, their order can be reversed.
+In other words, the evaluation of any pure expression is thread-safe.
+4. If the entire language does not allow side-effects, then any evaluation strategy can be used.
+This allows the compiler to reorder or combine the evaluation of expressions in a program.

 # Recursion

 # Strict and Nonstrict Evaluation